Aetopia/Bedrockix/docs/Bedrockix.Windows.Library.md

 ## `Library.Valid`

 > [!TIP]
-> Use this property to filter invalid dynamic link libraries.
+> Use this property to filter dynamic link libraries.

 Check if the dynamic link library is valid.